 - your fallopian tubes are blocked

-- other techniques, such as fertility drugs or intrauterine insemination (IUI), haven't worked
+- other techniques, such as fertility drugs or IUI, haven’t worked

-You will need to take medicines to control the timing of your monthly cycle accurately so that the eggs can be removed and fertilised on a specific day.
-A normal monthly cycle produces only one egg, but with this method, which uses different hormones given at specific times, you will produce several mature eggs at once.
-This is called superovulation and it increases your chances of a pregnancy, but the medicines can cause side-effects, such as feeling sick, vomiting and headaches.
+You may need to take medicines to suppress your own body’s hormones.
+Your doctor will then prescribe you some hormone medicines to stimulate your ovaries to produce several eggs.
+A normal monthly cycle produces only one egg, but this method, which uses different hormones at specific times, means you produce several eggs at once.
+This is called superovulation and it increases your chance of a pregnancy.

-Usually, the eggs are collected while you have an ultrasound scan.
-A thin needle is passed through your vagina and into your ovary.
-This is done as a day case, so you won't need to stay overnight in hospital and you won't usually need a general anaesthetic.
-However, you may be offered a sedative before the procedure because it could feel uncomfortable and it’s important that you can remain still.
+Usually, you’ll need to have an ultrasound scan when your doctor takes the eggs from your ovaries.
+An ultrasound uses sound waves to produce an image of the inside of your body so they can be seen clearly.
+Your doctor will pass a thin needle through your vagina and into your ovaries.
+You may be offered a sedative before the procedure because it could feel uncomfortable and it’s important that you can remain still.
 A sedative relieves anxiety and helps you to relax.

 At around the same time, your partner will need to give a sperm sample.
 The sperm are washed and spun at a high speed so that the healthiest sperm can be selected.
 If you’re using donated sperm, it’s removed from storage and prepared in the same way.

 The sperm and eggs are then mixed together in a laboratory to create one or more embryos.
 This will be checked under a microscope after about 16 to 20 hours to see if fertilisation has been successful.